 Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Communication and Autism Team (C/AT) and Pupil and School Support (PSS).

-Over the last 12 months all staff in school have received the following training:
+All staff in school have received the following training:

 - Child protection training